 Student Selection Process

 A Mandatory Information Session for students interested in participating in the Clinical Programs is held in February of each year.
 Information is provided by the Clinic Directors regarding each individual clinic, as well as the process for student selection.
-Students interested in applying to one or more clinics are instructed to complete the required documents and complete an online application on or before the deadline announced during the information session.
-Documents to be attached include the clinic application (indicating which clinics you are applying to), resume with references, unofficial transcript, a writing sample (if applying to the Tax Clinic), and a two-page narrative (for each individual clinic you are applying to) indicating why you are interested in a particular clinic.
+Students interested in applying to one or more clinics are instructed to complete the required documents and complete an application on or before the deadline announced during the information session.
+Documents to be attached include the clinic application (indicating which clinics you are applying to), resume with references, unofficial transcript, and a two-page narrative (for each individual clinic you are applying to) indicating why you are interested in a particular clinic.
 All clinics are by invitation only.
 Applications are reviewed by the Clinic Directors.
 Some Clinic Directors may conduct interviews (some may not depending on the demand), and offers are made to students by the Clinic Directors with a deadline for you to accept the offer.
 During open registration, the Registrarís office enrolls you for the clinic.
 You will not be able to enroll yourself.
 For more information on the Student Selection Process and to learn more about each clinic, please visit: http://www.law.ttu.edu/acp/programs/clinical/.